hiephamk/Web_PHP_Group_13/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (Created By): User Accounts
-- Table 2 (Created By): Table Name
+- Table 2 (Created By): Products
-- Table 3 (Created By): Table Name
+- Table 3 (Created By): Contacts

 > Include the ER Diagram of the database.